-- Signed by President Lyndon B. Johnson on April 11, 1968. - Making it illegal for people to discriminate in housing based on an individual's race, color, national origin, religion, sex, familial status, and disability. - The FHA defines these as their seven federally protected classes.
+- Signed by President Lyndon B. Johnson on April 11, 1968. - Provided protections from housing discrimination based on an individual's race, color, national origin, religion, and sex (protected classes). - The protected classes familial status and disability were added when FHA was amended in 1988.